OfficeForProductSafetyAndStandards/beis-primary-authority-register/README.md

 * Postgres
 * Opensearch

-Just run `docker-compose up` from the project root.
+Just run `docker-compose up -d` from the project root.

 To run commands within the primary container:
 ```